Raveshaww/azure-exam-notes/README.md

     - This requires someone to check out files in order to work on it, creating a lock on those files
 - Git is distributed, since all devs have a copy of all files
     - You sync with the remote origin
+- `git config` allows you to change some attributes, like `user.name`
 -